dhulihan/outside/README.md

+A simple API and frontend that tells you if you should go outside during days with questionable air quality.
+Pulls local AQI (Air Quality Index) data from [AirNow's](http://www.airnow.gov/) API.

-A simple API and frontend to check if it's safe to go outside.
-Backend API written in ruby ([grape](https://github.com/ruby-grape/grape)).
-Static frontend in html/jquery.
+Backend API is written in ruby ([grape](https://github.com/ruby-grape/grape)).
+Static frontend uses html/jquery.

 ![](screenshot.png)